sindresorhus/execa/docs/windows.md

 await execa`npm run ${'task with space'}`;
 ```

 When using a [shell](shell.md), the user must manually perform shell-specific quoting, on both Unix and Windows.
 When the [`shell`](api.md#optionsshell) option is `true`, [`cmd.exe`](https://en.wikipedia.org/wiki/Cmd.exe) is used on Windows and `sh` on Unix.
-Unfortunately both shells use different quoting rules.
+Unfortunately, both shells use different quoting rules.
 With `cmd.exe`, this mostly involves double quoting arguments and prepending double quotes with a backslash.

 ```js
 if (isWindows) {